 Take good care of your teeth and gums every day, and follow the advice your dental team give you

 Attend regular dental appointments and let your dentist know about any changes in your mouth

 Cut down or quit tobacco use, and only drink alcohol in moderation

 Multiple sexual partners may increase your risk of being exposed to the human papilloma virus (HPV), which has been linked to mouth cancer

 Use a sun-protecting balm/sunscreen on your lips.
 A diet rich in vitamins A, C and E can also provide protection against the risk of mouth cancer, along with plenty of fruit and vegetables

 Denplan is the main sponsor of Mouth Cancer Action Month and we’re proud to be supporting the cause through our #BlueLipSelfie campaign.
 We’re aiming to raise awareness of mouth cancer using a visible sign of support.

-Mouth Cancer Action Month is organised by the British Dental Health Foundation and takes place each year throughout November.
+Mouth Cancer Action Month is organised by the Oral Health Foundation and takes place each year throughout November.

 Watch our video to learn more about mouth cancer and the personal stories of people affected by it, and how early action from their dentist saved their lives